Eskom: First expansion period: 1960-1994

 Arnot Power Station completed in 1975 was one of the first of the "six-pack" coal-fired power plants built during this period that Eskom was well known for.

 From 1960 to 1990 Eskom increased its installed power production capacity from 4,000 MW to 40,000 MW so as to keep up with rapid economic growth in the 1960s and 70s.
 During the same period, Eskom established a nationwide 400 kV power network.
 During this period the company built a number of large standardised coal-fired power plants that could produce power at very low cost due to the large economies of scale.
 These plants were known colloquially as "six-packs" for the 6 large generator units they were designed to accommodate.

 In 1974 the company was instructed to start work on Koeberg nuclear power station to both provide power to Cape Town and help facilitate the South African government's nuclear program.

 In 1981 Eskom was involved in one of its first large financial scandals when its Assistant Chief Accountant was caught embezzling R8 million from the company (equivalent to roughly R164.37 million in 2018).

 During the 1970s the company controversially sought to increase electrical tariffs to help pay for its large expansion plans.
 Due to its financial situation, the government appointed Dr. W.J. de Villiers to chair a commission that recommended a number of financial and organisational changes for the company to adopt.
 This led to the company abandoning its no-profit objective and to raise funds by taking out international loans.
 The number of Eskom employees was also reduced from 66,000 to 60,000 in the late-1980s.

 Post-1994 election period: 1994-2007

 Following democratic elections in 1994 and the start of the Mandela government the company changed focus to electrification of previously neglected residential homes and to provide low cost electricity for economic growth.
-Following the passing of the 1998 Eskom Amendment Act government's powers to influence company policy and investment decisions were greatly expanded.
+Following the passing of the 1998 Eskom Amendment Act, the government's powers to influence company policy and investment decisions were greatly expanded.
 Due to the South African government's attempted privatisation of Eskom in the late 1990s during the administration of President Thabo Mbeki, Eskom requests for budget to build new stations were denied.
 After leaving the presidency, Mbeki would later state in December 2007 that this was an error, resulting in adverse affects for the South African economy.

 Construction work on the Medupi (pictured) and Kusile coal-fired power stations was started in the 2007-2019 period as part of Eskom's capacity expansion program following the energy crisis.